salmancade/MirrorCommunity/README.md

 kindly,folllow the pattern below

--*Fork the repo
+-Fork the repo

--*Create a new branch (git checkout -b improve-feature)
+-Create a new branch (git checkout -b improve-feature)

--*Make the appropriate changes in the files
+-Make the appropriate changes in the files

--*Add changes to reflect the changes made
+-Add changes to reflect the changes made

--*Commit your changes (git commit -am 'Improve feature')
+-Commit your changes (git commit -am 'Improve feature')

--*Push to the branch (git push origin improve-feature)
+-Push to the branch (git push origin improve-feature)

--*Create a Pull Request
+-Create a Pull Request

 ## Installation